HotwireRobotics/2025_Offseason/README.md

 **Left Bumper**: Locate the nearest ***lefthand*** branch and navigate to that position before scoring **L3**.
 **Right Trigger**: Locate the nearest ***righthand*** branch and navigate to that position before scoring **L2**.
 **Left Trigger**: Locate the nearest         ***lefthand*** branch and navigate to that position before scoring **L2**.
 **Back**: Abort current processes and retrun to `Default` state.
+**POV Down**: Navigate to and remove the nearest upper algae.
 #
-`Note: Always ensure the robot has a limelight-confirmed pose before navigating; even for L2 scoring.`
+`Note: Always ensure the robot has a limelight-confirmed pose before navigating.`
 ## Robot Superstates
 > `STOPPED` Robot is offline and all subsystems are similarly disabled.
 > `HOME` Robot is in teleop; the driver is in control and all susbsyetms are in their default states.